 Although he wanted to see all of us and was probably proudest of his grandson (my brother), I was his favorite.
 Before you accuse me of being a little arrogant brat, I’ll try to reason by saying that even my parents explicitly told me that I was his favorite, and there were times when he’d only take me on trips or have only me over.
 Looking back, this probably sound hellishly creepy and unfair (bad grandparenting, even), but I was just a kindergartener or at most a 2nd grader, so I don’t think I recognized the injustice.

 I was never sure why I was his favorite though.
 Perhaps it was because I always bragged to my friends about the new Sailor Moon wand he bought me, or I wasn’t afraid to state out-loud the next toy I wanted, and he felt a sense of self-pride as a grandparent.
 Perhaps it was purely out of my being eldest, or because I was old enough to meet his request to massage his legs and shoulders (this is very common in Asia, I swear).
 Or maybe it’s because I just tried to impress him, and relatives in general, because even as an elementary schooler, I was already concerned with my self-image.

 Grandpa was a big man.
 Both physically and in his presence.
-He was much taller than an average asian man of his age (Or was it because I was a small child?), with a wide, almost balding head and large, thick body frame.
-He had narrow eyes but a broad mouth that only turned up and down in the corners to indicate emotion.
+He was much taller than an average Asian man of his age (Or was it because I was a small child?), with a wide, almost balding head and large, thick frame.
+He had narrow eyes but a broad mouth that only turned up and down in the corners to indicate any emotion.